 Virtual Events Are Safe and Effective

-One obvious solution to the problems posed by COVID-19 is not to get people together in person at all and instead to opt for virtual events.
+One obvious solution to the problems posed by illness is not to get people together in person at all and instead to opt for virtual events.
 With a virtual event, there’s no risk of infection transmission and no need to limit the number of attendees.

 The face-to-face interaction virtual events lack they make up for in myriad ways: